Municipal Police Service Review

 What does the City or Province hope to gain with a provincial police force?
 If there are changes needed then work with the current force and make them.
 Starting all over seems to be a waste of money and time in my opinion.

-BuddyTat asked almost 2 years ago
+BuddyTat asked about 2 years ago

 The City has not formed an opinion on a Provincial Police Service.
 The municipal policing review is focused on assessing the advantages and disadvantages of continuing the existing RCMP contract versus the formation of a new municipal police service.
 The review involves a multi-step process that will identify the law enforcement needs of our community and compare what model would best support meeting those needs.